RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-12-recursion-and-memoization.markdown

 <center><iframe src="//player.vimeo.com/video/91841948" width="500" height="313" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></center>

-As the video shows, memoization gives a clear performance boost in this example.
+As the video shows, memoization is a performance booster.

 ###Sample Code
 Sample code related to this article can be found on [GitHub](https://github.com/RayHightower/fibonacci).